 Grameen Nippon will provide loans at low-interest rates without collateral to those seeking support to manage and overcome their financial challenges.
 It will support business development and growth as well as provide employment-seeking supports.

-Professo Yunus in a message on the occasion has congratulated Masahiro Kan and Grameen Nippon on their new journey and hoped that they will get all the support from Japanese people, corporate, banks and the government to help the organisation reach their destination to create a poverty-free society in Japan.
+Professo Yunus in a message on the occasion has congratulated Masahiro Kan and Grameen Nippon on their new journey and hoped that they will get all the support from Japanese people.